 Over winter, Writing our Legacy has been running workshops in collaboration with different writers – giving BAME people a space to write creatively on the theme of Sussex.
 I’ve attended quite a few and they’ve been so encouraging and inspiring, helping me to enjoy writing again like I haven’t for years.

-The workshops sparked off many ideas and projects, but in the end I just entered one poem into the anthology, entitled There Are More Shells Here and I was so honoured for it to be chosen as one of the twenty-three contributors!
+The workshops sparked off many ideas and projects, but in the end I entered one poem into the anthology, There Are More Shells Here and I was so honoured for it to be chosen as one of the twenty-three contributors!

 There were various launches and celebrations in London and across Sussex.
 The photo above is from the Brighton launch where I read my poem!
 It’s been a long time since I’ve performed anything so I was pretty nervous but it went really well.

 It was so validating and healing to be in a room of beautiful and talented black and brown people.
 People who look like us are still hugely underrepresented in publishing and being supported and recognised in this way is so vital.